qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 #.
 Start QGIS and load a vector point, line or polygon layer.
 #.
 Activate the layer in the legend and click on the |mActionLabeling|
-   :sup:`Labeling` icon in the QGIS toolbar menu.
+   :sup:`Layer Labeling Options` icon in the QGIS toolbar menu.

 **Labeling point layers**

 First step is to activate the |checkbox| :guilabel:`Label this layer` checkbox and select an attribute column to use for labeling.
-Click |browsebutton| if you want to define labels based on expressions.
-After that you can define the text style and the scale-based visibility in the :guilabel:`Label settings` tab (see Figure_labels_1_ ).
-Choose the :guilabel:`Advanced` tab for the label placement and the labeling priority.
-You can define if every part of a multipart feature is to be labeled here.
+Click |mActionmIconExpressionEditorOpen| if you want to define labels based on expressions.
+After that you can define the text style in the :guilabel:`Text` menu tab (see Figure_labels_1_ ).
+Choose the :guilabel:`Placement` menu for the label placement and the labeling priority.
+In the :guilabel:`Rendering` menu you can define if every part of a multipart feature is to be labeled here.
 With the wrap label on character function you can define a character for a line break in the labels.
 The :guilabel:`Data defined settings` tab provides you with the attribute-based definition of Font properties, Buffer properties and Position.